arengu/arengu.github.io/docs/product/forms/fields.md

 **Useful for:** Setting the company departments or specifying the available sizes of a t-shirt.

 **Available for:** [Choice](#choice-field) and [Dropdown](#dropdown-field) fields.

+## Settings

+Every field can be configured by determining its settings.
+These are the available settings to personalize the fields of your form.
+Apart from these, each field may have particular settings of its own.

+### Hint Text

+It adds an additional text below the label.
+For instance, in order to add a small explanation for the users.
+It supports dynamic values based on previous user values.

+### Label

+It shows or hides the main label of the field.
+To change the text on the label, click on it on the form editor.
+It supports dynamic values based on previous user values.

+### Placeholder

+It adds additional information that is displayed in the form field.
+It is often used to display the format of the value, in order to ease the filling process for the submitters.
+For instance, when indicating the format of a promotional code: _AA123_.

+### Required

+It sets a form field as mandatory.
+If a field is mandatory and the user does not fill it, the form will not be submitted.

+### Transient

+It avoids field data to be stored in Arengu’s systems.

+To ease the setup of your forms, some form fields come with predefined settings.
+For instance, passwords are a sensitive datum — you probably do not want your users’ passwords to be stored in Arengu’s systems, so this field is marked as transient by default.